 Later applications will be considered as program space allows.

 Convenient Schedule for Working Adults

-Earn your degree in just two years and attend classes on campus in the evening or online, depending on course schedules.
+Earn your degree in just two years and attend classes on campus in the evening or online, depending on chosen track.
 On-campus classes meet just once weekly in the evening during the fall and spring semesters; courses meet twice weekly in the evening during the summer.

 The M.Ed. in Teaching & Learning is a 34-credit program designed to enhance your teaching capabilities and your ability to have a positive influence upon those around you.
 As you gain the skills to promote healthy learning and maximize learning potential in children, you'll also gain an understanding of how to integrate faith with learning.
 During the required courses you'll discuss and research childhood personality development, best practices in designing curriculum, and a philosophical exploration of pressing issues that influence the delivery of education.

 Tailor your degree to fit your interests by taking 12 credits of elective courses or by taking electives within different thematic tracks.
 Give us a call at 509.777.4360 to find out which classes will help you reach your professional goals.
 For course descriptions and learning outcomes of this major, please view the course catalog.
 Note: Applicants for the M.Ed. in Teaching & Learning must hold a teaching certificate or have successfully completed a teacher preparation program/AMI Diploma.

 - Montessori (see below)

 Whitworth recognizes the Association Montessori International (AMI) Diploma for up to 12 credits of graduate elective coursework.
 If you already have your AMI diploma, you can earn your M.Ed. in Teaching & Learning with an area of concentration in Montessori online and in just 22 credits.
 EDU 501 and 502 may be substituted by Montessori Surround Courses; see Teaching & Learning Degree Plan, Montessori Concentration.